 There are a variety of options for storing your brand assets.
 We'll go through a few options below but keep in mind that, wherever you end up putting them, make sure you place everything in one folder that can be accessed with a URL.
 Allowing partners to access the assets with a URL makes sharing them and keeping them updated much easier than sending files back and forth via email.

 2. Airtable If you want to provide a little additional order to your files, check out Airtable.
 Think of it as Excel but with a ton more features including the ability to share sheets and upload files into individual cells.
-Using this format, you can also easily share links to press articles or other assets (such as artist websites) that would be more cumbersome to provide in a folder.
+Using this format, you can also easily share links to press articles or other assets that would be more cumbersome to provide in a folder.